ewill91/inactivemodel-validations/README.md

 - Maybe rename ClassValidator to something else to reduce confusion, as class validators also must only target fields (ContextAwareValidator?)
 - Validators have to know about one another.
 Eg, they need to know if a field can be null or not.
-Or assume each field is nullable and add a non-null validator with higher presendence.
+Or assume each field is nullable and add a non-null validator with higher precendence.
 For now, validations for specific values just skip when field is null which should be fine, since the validations *cannot* happen either way.
 So if the field must not be null, it has to be checked beforehand.
 But maybe build 'skip if null' into the lib, to reduce boilerplate.
-- Finish aforementioned TODO's
+- improve validation error messages
+- decide what to do with exceptions that cause the program to exit

 ## Maybe TODO
 - Add annotation type that delegates its values to another EachValidator